mikeyhogarth/duckpond/README.md

       has_method :to_s
     end

 Once you've declared a contract, you can compare objects to it to see if the contract is fulfilled by the object:

-    MyContract.fulfills?
+    MyContract.fulfilled_by?
 "Hello"
     => true
-    MyContract.fulfills?
+    MyContract.fulfilled_by?
 12
     => false

-There is also a "bang" version of the #fulfills method, that raises an error instead of returning false.
+There is also a "bang" version of the #fulfilled_by method, that raises an error instead of returning false.
 The error message details why it got raised.

-    MyContract.fulfills! :foo
+    MyContract.fulfilled_by! :foo
     => DuckPond::Contract::ContractInfringementError:
        One or more clauses from MyContract were not fulfilled by :foo (Symbol) Expected subject to respond to method 'length'

 Contracts can be combined into composite "super contracts" - contracts which are made up of various other contracts.
 This ties in with the reccomendation of preferring composition over inheritance:

     class MyCompositeConrtact < DuckPond::Contract